-Travel reviews by Mr G and family - Philadelphia
+Travel reviews by Mr & Mrs P and Ms from USA

 1. Self drive is easy, totally doable and a great experience.
 We did not have any punctures or mechanical problems but were glad to have the high clearance of the four wheel drive.
 That being said never engaged anything but two wheel drive the entire time but appreciated the security.

 2. Very safe - people were friendly and approachable and we never felt concerned about security or safety in any way.
 What a relief and pleasure.

 3. No health hazards - since Namibia is a very dry country most water comes from bores and hence, while flavor can vary it is very clean.
 We had no GI issues despite carrying an extensive armory of treatments.
 Also regarding malaria - prophylaxis is adviced by US health authorities but noone we met in Namibia considered the country to have any Malaria, at least below the caprivi strip and particularly in the winter months (June-August).

 4. Great roads - seriously, for a country with only 1.5mm people it is remarkable how good the roads, signage etc are.
 We had no problems and found it easier to drive around Namibia than to drive from New York to Boston (although need to be comfortable driving on gravel surfaces).

 5. Variety of activities - unlike some of the other destinations we considered, Namibia offers much more than "just wildlife".
 While we saw plenty of animals, birds and reptiles, we also saw many different landscapes, experienced the ocean and had some exposure to the local culture - much more enriching than just a traditional safari experience

 6. Variety of travel and accomodation approaches - Namibia is approachable in many ways, from small tour buses, to camping, to self drive to fly in/fly out.
 This is different to other locations that require, for example, fly in.